REMaQE: Reverse Engineering Math Equations from Executables: Related Work

-Recent approaches to extract high-level semantic information \cite{Sun19MISMO, Kim22Dispatch, keliris2019icsref} have used domain knowledge and assumptions to match the extracted information to predefined mathematical structures.
-MISMO~\cite{Sun19MISMO} employs a template of popular control algorithms and performs semantic matching on expressions extracted using symbolic execution to determine which control algorithm is implemented.
-DisPatch~\cite{Kim22Dispatch} targets controllers for robotic aerial vehicles, and identifies customized implementations of the proportional-integral-derivative (PID) controller.
-These methods are tailored to a domain and can be sensitive to alterations in implementation that might breach domain-specific assumptions.
-Although they extract semantic information similar to REMaQE, implementing and effectively deploying such techniques necessitates combining expert-derived domain knowledge with reverse engineering.
-These methods may fail on outlier cases.
-In contrast, REMaQE provides a versatile approach based on a fundamental set of assumptions that can be readily expanded, enabling its application to various domains with minimal adaptation.
+Recent approaches to extract high-level semantic information \cite{Sun19MISMO, Kim22Dispatch, keliris2019icsref} have used domain knowledge and assumptions to match the extracted information to patterns of well-known algorithms.
+MISMO~\cite{Sun19MISMO} performs semantic matching on expressions extracted using symbolic execution to determine which control algorithm is implemented.
+DisPatch~\cite{Kim22Dispatch} targets controllers for robotic aerial vehicles, and identifies customized implementations of the PID controller.